Vegetarian and vegan food for infants (0-1 years of age)

 All breastfed infants should be given a vitamin D supplement.
 If your baby breastfeeds and you have a vegan or vegetarian diet, the baby may also need vitamin B12 and iodine supplements.
 There are few sources of vitamin B12 and iodine in a plant-based diet.
 It can therefore be difficult to get enough without taking dietary supplements or using enriched products.
 If you get too little of these nutrients, the contents of your breastmilk will not be enough to cover your baby’s needs.

-It is sufficient to give your baby a vitamin D supplement if you regularly take a multivitamin (multivitamin and mineral supplement) over time.
+It can be sufficient to give your baby a vitamin D supplement if you regularly take a multivitamin (multivitamin and mineral supplement) over time.
 The supplement needs to contain vitamin B12 and iodine.
 You also need to regularly check your B12 status (via blood tests).
 This only applies as long as you are exclusively breastfeeding or as long as your baby gets a lot of breastmilk.

 If you breastfeed but have not taken a daily multivitamin (containing vitamin B12 and iodine) regularly over time, you should make sure that your baby gets a supplement containing vitamin D, vitamin B12 and iodine.
 Such supplements can be given from around one week of age.
-There is a liquid vegan multivitamin available specifically intended for infants (OVEG Mini.
+There is a vegan multivitamin available specifically intended for infants (OVEG Mini.
 This can be ordered online).

 As the baby begins to eat solids, breastmilk will become a gradually less important source of nutrients.
-It is recommended that babies that primarily eat a vegan diet be given a liquid multivitamin containing vitamin D, vitamin B12 and iodine as a minimum.
+It is recommended that babies that primarily eat a vegan diet be given a age-appropriate multivitamin containing vitamin D, vitamin B12 and iodine as a minimum.

 Omega 3 fatty acid, DHA